oyaron/NGSF/readme.md

-The inputs of the function are updated in Parameters class within the `params.py` file, and are as follow:
+The inputs of the function are called from the Parameters class within the `params.py` file, and are as follow:

 - `self.int_obj`: interpolated object to fit
 - `redshift:` Can be an array or an individual number.
 These are the redshift values over which to optimize.